 My name is Katniss Everdeen.
 I come from District 12-

-I come from District 12 and I have a family waiting for me.
-I survived the-
+I come from District 12 and I have a family waiting for-

-"Because I couldn't," I snap, eyes pinging open.
+"Because I couldn't," I snap, my eyes pinging open.
 They are filled with tears.
-"I couldn't kill the same person who kept me alive so long ago.
-I couldn't!"
+"I couldn't kill the same person who kept me alive so long ago!"

 "Oh, the bread, yes," Caesar nods.
 "That was heart-stopping, in that cave.
 Truly beautiful."

 I feel myself stiffen because he's not going to move on.
-He wont.
-He wont.
+He won't.
+He won't.
 He never will.
-They need their damn show to be perfect and revealing and-
+They need their damn show to be perfect and revealing-

 I blink, looking up.
 "What?"

-The audience laugh meakly.
+The audience laugh meekly.
 Just from the sound, I know I will not like the question.
 They are in suspense.
 They are sad.
 I will not like the question.

 "I asked if that was the only reason you couldn't kill Peeta."

 "I loved him," I answer again.
 I only feel numb now.
 "I couldn't.
 It is selfish but I couldn't.
 I couldn't kill him.
-Maybe it would have been merciful.
-Maybe I should have.
+Maybe it would have been merciful to do so, and maybe I should have.
 Maybe I regret it more than I'll admit - but I couldn't kill him.
 Never."

-My eyes meet Cinna's.
-He knows what I am thinking.
-No, I am thinking.
-No, because the horror still breathes in me.
+There is an uproar at this, every shouting in excitement, though it is lost to my ears as my eyes meet Cinna's.
+He knows what I am thinking: no, I am thinking.
+No, because the horror still breathes in me, embedded like moss.
 I can feel the lives of the people I have killed dangling on my heartstrings.
 I can feel my memories of that horrid place like poison in my lungs.
 I do not want to see my Game.
 I do not want to relive it.
 Peeta is dead.
 I am alive.
-I am the victor.
+I am the Victor.

-Stepping into my bedroom, I hope to pass out into a heavy and eternal sleep - but Cinna is there, sitting on my bed, and he stands as I enter.
-I wonder how long he's been sat here.
+Dressed in only a dressing-gown, I step into my bedroom, hoping to pass out into sleep - but Cinna is there, sitting on my bed, and he stands as I enter.
+I wonder how long he's been sat there.

 "You did well," Cinna says.
-He walks forward envelops me in his arms and the second he does, my head flops onto his shoulder.
+He walks forward and envelops me in his arms and the second he does, my head flops on to his shoulder.

 "My emotions got the better of me," I refute.
 "I did not do well."